maxeozakh/bonesfinder/README.md

 A simple game about finding a path, built on the rotation of matrices, made for practice

+UPD: this codebase is garbage, but still looks good

 ##

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).